|Grad Year||2014 (BSc)|

 I in fact started my first year of university in the Faculty of Science but due to my love of food decided to transfer to LFS, and since then I have never looked back.
 I truly enjoyed my time in university and immersing myself in the academic world but at the time I was also unable to see beyond a limited number of career paths that I imagined for myself.
 After working for a local company, for multinationals, for universities and even briefly for a non-profit, I started to realize that endless possibilities are out there for those of us with background in food and nutrition.

-Not every day is the same but I typically check in with my supervisor and team to see whether there are urgencies to be addressed for the day.
+Not every day was the same but I would typically check in with my supervisor and team to see whether there are urgencies to be addressed for the day.
 It could involve investigations at the production line, providing an inspection plan, interpreting lab results, or performing data extraction.
-I meet daily with production and other supporting departments to discuss KPIs from the previous day.
-On quieter days I work on quality improvement projects, updating documents, and occasionally arrange training for the operators.
-I also manage the consumer complaint database so I am able to see the full circle as to what happens to the product after it leaves the plant.
-And I get to taste chocolate, of course - I am a part of the weekly sensory panel.
+I met daily with production and other supporting departments to discuss KPIs from the previous day.
+On quieter days I worked on quality improvement projects, updated documents, and occasionally arranged training for the operators.
+I also managed the consumer complaint database so I was able to see the full circle as to what happens to the product after it leaves the plant.
+And I got to taste chocolate, of course - as part of the weekly sensory panel.

 What are some accomplishments or highlights of your career that you are most proud of?

-I am relatively new in my role and in the company so I feel that there is still a lot to be learned.
-During the pandemic, food manufacturers continue to operate as an essential service.
-While we are not as visible as those in the health sector, I am proud of all my colleagues who show up every day in the plant, many on a rotating shift schedule.
-I am also proud of my company for taking all the possible measures to ensure that we feel safe in the work environment.
+During the COVID-19 pandemic, food manufacturers continued to operate as an essential service.
+While we are not as visible as those in the health sector, I am proud of all my colleagues who showed up every day in the plant, many on a rotating shift schedule.
+I am also proud of my company for taking all the possible measures to ensure that we felt safe in the work environment.

 On a personal level, I am very proud of my international experience.
 I was born in Asia.
 I grew up in Canada and completed my Bachelor's degree here.
 After working for a few years I received a scholarship for a Joint Master's degree in Europe where I had the opportunity to live and study in Belgium, Portugal, Germany, and Ireland.
 The experience has become a part of my identity and has made me much more adaptable and open-minded as a person.
 Much of this happened because I simply decided to pursue what I love.